finaswap/finaswap-subgraph/README.md

 # Community Subgraphs

 1) croco-finance fork of this repo with slight modifications - [deployment](https://thegraph.com/explorer/subgraph/benesjan/fina-swap), [code](https://github.com/croco-finance/finaswap-subgraph)
-2) croco-finance dex-rewards-subgraph which tracks SLPs in MasterChef and all the corresponding rewards individually. (can be used for analysis of user's positions) - [deployment](https://thegraph.com/explorer/subgraph/benesjan/dex-rewards-subgraph), [code](https://github.com/croco-finance/dex-rewards-subgraph)
+2) croco-finance dex-rewards-subgraph which tracks SLPs in FinaMaster and all the corresponding rewards individually. (can be used for analysis of user's positions) - [deployment](https://thegraph.com/explorer/subgraph/benesjan/dex-rewards-subgraph), [code](https://github.com/croco-finance/dex-rewards-subgraph)